 Since this was possibly (and as it turned out, definitely) the last episode of Men of a Certain Age, I wanted look to the future somehow, so here are my kids essentially giving one of the great wonders of the world the finger.
 (MOACA, "Hold Your Finish")

-These last few are from 1600 Penn.
+This next batch is from 1600 Penn.
 They're square because I share the screen with Josh Gad's card.

 My daughter would rather YOU NOT TAKE HER PICTURE PLEASE.
 (1600 Penn, "The Skiplantic Ocean")

 My dad with his actual '57 Chevy, looking cool.
 (1600 Penn, "So You Don't Want to Dance?")